Frequently Asked Questions

 Will EcoFoil reflective insulation prevent condensation?

 Reflective insulation is an excellent solution to condensation problems in basements or metal buildings.
 The thermal break provided by the air space prevents warm, moist air inside a building from interacting with cold air on the same surface.
-When installed properly, with secure seams, condensation will not occur on the surface of the reflective insulation.
+When installed properly, with taped seams, condensation will not occur on the surface of the reflective insulation.
 Please remember to use EcoFoil Perforated Radiant Barrier in attic installations where air flow is crucial.

 I already have fiberglass or blown-in insulation in my attic.
 Do I need EcoFoil Perforated Radiant Barrier?